Jay-Z slams Trump's 'shithole' comment as 'hurtful'

 Asked by Van Jones whether it's OK for Trump "to say terrible things but put money in our pockets" amid Trump's claims that unemployment for African-Americans has dropped, Jay-Z said no, "because it's not about money at the end of the day.
 Money doesn't equate to happiness.
 It doesn't.
 That's missing the whole point.

 "You treat people like human beings.
 That's the main point," he said.
-"It goes back to the whole thing -- 'treat me really bad and pay me well.'
+"It goes back to the whole thing -- 'Treat me really bad and pay me well.'
 It's not going to lead to happiness, it's going to lead to, again, the same thing.
 Everyone's going to be sick."

+"Somebody please inform Jay-Z that because of my policies, Black Unemployment has just been reported to be at the LOWEST RATE EVER RECORDED!"
+Trump tweeted.

-The hip-hop star explained that many African-Americans and people in middle America have reflexively voted Democrat for years because their families did, but their needs weren't addressed.
+Jay-Z explained that many African-Americans and people in middle America have reflexively voted Democrat for years because their families did, but their needs weren't addressed.

 "My problem with government is, I think they forget that it's real people behind these decisions that they're making. ...
 We're, like, people going through real things in real time and in real pain.
 And when you ignore that pain for so long, people -- they will act out, and it's like, 'I want to see something different."
 And that opens the door to what we're living through now."